RVNJHN08/JavascriptJourney/README.md

-This are just my coding practices collection for javascript
+These are just my coding practice collection for Javascript.